 1 If she hadn't helped me with my essay, I would have failed the exam.
 2 If you decide to sell your car, I will buy it.
 3 If Jane was more careful, she would be able to solve the problem.
 4 We would have to look for another partner if John decided to invest in another company.
 5 If we had known earlier, we would have called the technician immediately.
 6 If there are any problems, please contact the building management immediately.
-7 The department store will employ extra staff, if the peed grizes 7 The department store will employ extra staff, if the need arises.
-0 8 If he doesn't hurry, he will miss the bus.
-0 9 If I had more money, I would lend you some.
-10 10 If her husband weren't such a difficult person, her life would be easier.
+7 The department store will employ extra staff, if the need arises.
+8 If he doesn't hurry, he will miss the bus.
+9 If I had more money, I would lend you some.
+10 If her husband weren't such a difficult person, her life would be easier.